+Vagino-rectal GBS culture.

-- Vaginorectal GBS culture. - Swab the lower vagina (vaginal introitus), followed by the rectum (insert swab through the anal sphincter) - Exceptions: If history of positive GBS UTI in current pregnancy or prior infant with invasive GBS disease-no testing indicated, plan on treatment in labor. - o Order sensitivities if patient has a PCN allergy - o If positive GBS vaginal culture prior to 34 weeks (eg: during a PTL work up) GBS needs to be re-tested.
+- Swab the lower vagina (vaginal introitus), followed by the rectum (insert swab through the anal sphincter) - Exceptions: If history of positive GBS UTI in current pregnancy or prior infant with invasive GBS disease-- no testing indicated, recommend intrapartum prophylaxis. - o Order sensitivities if patient has a PCN allergy - o If positive GBS vaginal culture > 6 weeks from testing, repeat

-- o GBS testing is considered valid for 6 weeks.
-Consider re-swab if greater than 6 weeks since GBS testing - HIV: Third trimester HIV testing should be offered to all pregnant patients. - o If patients decline testing, please document this in problem list under supervision of pregnancy.
-If patients have a documented negative first trimester HIV test and decline 3rd trimester screening, they do not need to be offered testing on L and D - GC/Chlamydia: Re-screen if at risk - o teen, prior positive in this pregnancy, high risk sexual activity, or patient desires
+- HIV: Third trimester HIV testing can be offered to all pregnant patients. - o If patients decline testing, please document this in problem list under supervision of pregnancy.
+If patients have a documented negative first trimester HIV test and decline 3rd trimester screening, they do not need to be offered testing on L and D - Syphilis screen: Third trimester for high risk patients or those who did not have a second test during pregnancy - GC/Chlamydia: Re-screen if at risk - <25 years old, prior positive in this pregnancy, high risk sexual activity, or patient desires